YaminThiriWai/memory-game-haskell/README.md

 # Haskell Memory Game

 An interactive console-based Memory Game implemented in Haskell.
+This is our(Yamin Thiri Wai and Thant Thiri Maung) Final Project of Semester 3 Functional Programming.
+The game is implemented in Haskell, demonstrating functional programming concepts.

 ## Description